pyze/iOS-Library-iOS7/README.md

 <br>

-###The version of Pyze Framework on this page supports iOS 8.x, 9.x, 10.x or higher (recommended)
+###The version of Pyze Framework on this page supports iOS 7.x or or higher
-###If your app targets iOS 7 and higher, see: https://github.com/pyze/iOS-Library-iOS7
+###If your app targets iOS 8 and higher, see: https://github.com/pyze/iOS-Library (recommended)